Frequently Asked Questions¶

 Oh, do you mean machine language?
 Our data specification calls for CSV files with a JSON datapackage.
-Our reference implementation, the Ohana API, is in Ruby.
+Our primary reference implementation, ORServices, is in Laravel.

 If I wanted to help with this project, what is the best way to do that?¶

 Get in touch with Greg at email@example.com.
 You can also start by finding other people in your community who work with information systems that keep track of the health, human, and social services available to people in need.

 You could also look through our Issues queue, comment away, and even offer Pull Requests to our documentation with your own documentation of why.
 It might be a while before we are able to address your issue directly, but your feedback is very welcome as it helps us set our agenda!